Available Stock: 4

 Authentic Naga tribal water trough, circa early 1900s

-Organic asymmetry with deep scooped centre and primitive form
+Organic form with deep, scooped centre and visible tool marks

-Versatile applications: coffee table, bench, planter base, or standalone sculpture
+Versatile use: coffee table, bench, planter base, or sculptural décor

 Length: 136 cm